The Network can have up to 9 Directors on the Board. Our current Directors are:

 Faustina is a school Governor for Rosemary Nursery, and Warden at a Quaker Meeting House in Bristol, has a MSc in Environmental Health, a degree in Environmental Health and Sanitation and Diploma in Human Resources Management.

-Caroline is a freelance researcher, currently attached to the University of Bristol (Cabot Institute and the Faculty of Social Sciences and Law) where she has been working on community energy, and with social enterprises in various sectors responding to climate change.
+Caroline is a researcher, currently based at the University of Bristol where she has been working on future energy skills, energy demand management, alternative forms of city governance, community energy, and with social enterprises in various sectors responding to climate change.
 Her research in 2013 helped BEN develop the groundbreaking Bristol Community Strategy for Energy and has fed into the national Community Energy Strategy.
-At the core is an interest in the broad issues of environmental sustainability and, more specifically, in community action, energy and climate change, and sustainable environments and how interdisciplinary, cross-sectoral approaches help develop practical solutions.
+At the core is an interest in the broad issues of environmental sustainability and, more specifically, in community action, energy and climate change, sustainable environments and how interdisciplinary, cross-sectoral approaches help develop practical solutions – particularly in cities.

 Sam Willitts has worked in environmental roles across the public sector.
 He has been the Energy and Sustainability Manager at University Hospitals Bristol since 2010.
 Along with tackling carbon emissions through both engineering and behaviour change approaches; his efforts are focused on embedding sustainability in activities across the Trust.
 Key successes in greening the Trust have been achieved through developing partnerships with organisations across Bristol and beyond.
 He is particularly interested in community led solutions to sustainability problems.
 He is a Director of Keynsham Community Energy.
 He has recently completed a One Planet MBA at Exeter University.